MIPT-ILab/mipt-ilab.github.io/README.md

 ## What MIPT-ILab is

-We are educational organization in [Moscow Institute of Physics and Technologies](https://mipt.ru/english/) founded by [Intel](http://www.intel.com) and [Milandr](http://www.milandr.com) employees.
+We are educational organization in [Moscow Institute of Physics and Technologies](https://mipt.ru/english/) founded by [Intel](http://www.intel.com).
 Several of our projects are hosted in GitHub.
 For more information, please check [MIPT-ILab official web page](https://mipt.ru/drec/about/ilab/) on MIPT site.

 ## Hosted Projects